-- (c) Long-term leave of absence without pay shall be granted to employees designated by the Union to transact union business for specific periods.
+(c) Long-term leave of absence without pay shall be granted to employees designated by the Union to transact union business for specific periods.
 Such requests shall be made in writing.
 Employees granted such leave of absence shall retain all rights and privileges with no loss of seniority accumulated prior to obtaining such leave.
-Long-term leave of absence without pay and without loss of seniority will be granted: - (1) for employees elected to a full-time position with the Union for a period of one year; - (2) for an employee elected to the position of President or Treasurer of the B.C.
-Government and Service Employees' Union; - (3) for an employee elected to any body to which the Union is affiliated for a period of one year and the leave shall be renewed upon request; - (4) for employees to seek election in a municipal, provincial, federal, First Nation or other Aboriginal election for a maximum period of 90 days; - (5) for employees elected to a public office for a maximum period of five years.
+Long-term leave of absence without pay and without loss of seniority will be granted:

+(1) for employees elected to a full-time position with the Union for a period of one year;

+(2) for an employee elected to the position of President or Treasurer of the B.C.
+General Employees' Union;

+(3) for an employee elected to any body to which the Union is affiliated for a period of one year and the leave shall be renewed upon request;

+(4) for employees to seek election in a municipal, provincial, federal, first nation or other indigenous election for a maximum period of 90 days;

+(5) for employees elected to a public office for a maximum period of five years.